zedlopez/ifm/The Recipe Book.md

 	Rule for printing the name of the dead rat while taking inventory: say "dead rat (at arm's length)"

 There are also several possibilities for redesigning the inventory list as a whole.
-[Persephone] shows how to divide an inventory list into two parts, a "You are carrying: " section and a "You are wearing: " section.
+[Persephone] shows how to divide an inventory list into two parts, a ``You are carrying: `` section and a ``You are wearing: `` section.
 [Equipment List] goes further, and shows how we might use Inform's specialised listing functions to create a variety of differently formatted inventories.

-Sometimes the way Inform by default lists properties such as "(closed)" or "(open but empty)" isn't quite what we want.
+Sometimes the way Inform by default lists properties such as ``(closed)`` or ``(open but empty)`` isn't quite what we want.
 [Oyster Wide Shut] offers a flexible alternative to the standard behaviour, allowing finer control over which properties are listed and how they are described.

 [Trying Taking Manhattan] replaces the inventory behaviour for other characters: instead of silently looking through their possessions (but not describing them to the player), they now describe to the player what they're carrying and wearing.